WELCOME! Find what you need

 Packed with fun, hands-on strategies for mastering multiplication fact fluency, this article offers creative ways to make math practice enjoyable using games and flashcards.

-Multiplication facts are everywhere—from sharing toys or snacks to calculating a game score.
 For many kids, memorizing all those times tables can feel overwhelming.
-But once they master them, math becomes so much easier and maybe even fun!
+But once they master them, math becomes so much easier – and maybe even fun!

-For students in 3rd grade on up, multiplication fluency is a key that unlocks success in everything from division to algebra.
+For students from 3rd grade on up, multiplication fluency is a key that unlocks success in everything from division to algebra.

 But how can we help kids not just memorize but truly understand these facts?